CHALLENGE 1 — NEW AND EMERGING TECHNOLOGIES

 *The Undergraduate competition is specifically for people currently studying for a university undergraduate degree.
 However, undergraduates may also enter the Open competition if they believe that they have an idea that will meet the Open competition entry requirements.

-Pressing the Apply button will open the 2018 COINS Grand Challenge Application Submission website.
+Pressing the Enter button will open the 2018 COINS Grand Challenge Application Submission website.